otorexia/phaser3-webpack/README.md

 - 'assets/' => for external assets and spritesheet source (see `config.dev.js` for more information)
 - configs
   - 'config.dev.js' => for development setup options
+- plugins => Place all the plugin files or build your own here.
 - 'src/' => here is your working folder for actual game creation
   - 'assets/' => put all the assets in this folder to load in `assets.json`
   - 'objects/' => think of it as your prefab assets